PLEASE READ CAREFULLY

 • For vacation that include the Rocky Mountaineer or VIA Rail train, final payment is due 65 days prior to the commencement of services.

-• For all other Globus vacations to South America, Asia, South Pacific, and Africa, Escapes final payment is due 60 days prior to the commencement of services.
+• For vacations to Greece, Israel, Jordan and all other Globus vacations to South America, Asia, South Pacific, and Africa, Escapes by Globus, final payment is due 60 days prior to the commencement of services.

 9. You are responsible for verifying everything on your invoice is accurate and complete, including dates of travel, options selected, and that each traveler matches the relevant passport or government issued ID used for travel.
 Globus cannot accept responsibility if we are not notified of inaccuracies within 5 days of sending out the invoice.
 Changes are subject to the fees and penalties as noted on the invoice.
 In the case of billing errors, Globus reserves the right to re-invoice you with correct pricing.